dmccreary/dmccreary/docs/recommendations.md

 While working with Dan, there are three things he does exceptionally well.
 First, Dan has an ability to take complex technology and break it into simple terms so that people will understand the basics to advanced features.
 Second, Dan has a rare ability to understand business and technology problems and craft solutions that are consumable by all stakeholders.
 Lastly, Dan cares about the people around him.
 He will make time to help you, your team or your organization get to the next level using advanced technology in simple applications and solutions.

 Dan is a person who will elevate the breadth and depth of your organization.I was fortunate to work with Dan during the past four years on emerging graph and AI technologies at UHG.
 Dan is a selfless person who is dedicated to helping people around him be better at their craft and understanding and applying technology to business problems.
 While working with Dan, there are three things he does exceptionally well.
 First, Dan has an ability to take complex technology and break it into simple terms so that people will understand the basics to advanced features.
 Second, Dan has a rare ability to understand business and technology problems and craft solutions that are consumable by all stakeholders.
 Lastly, Dan cares about the people around him.
 He will make time to help you, your team or your organization get to the next level using advanced technology in simple applications and solutions.
 Dan is a person who will elevate the breadth and depth of your organization.

+#### Ryan Allen

+* Distinguished Engineer and Senior Director @ UnitedHealth Group
+* August 15, 2023
+* Ryan helped me design and deliver our courses on Explainable AI for Healthcare

+Dan is truly an authority in Explainable AI, Machine Learning, Systems Thinking, and Graph Technologies.
+His innovative mindset, collaborative spirit, and deep well of knowledge makes him an amazing asset to any project or team.

+We collaborated to co-create and co-teach an enlightening course on Explainable AI, and Dan's ability to convey complex concepts in a clear and concise manor was amazing.
+But beyond that Dan was a mentor to me, showing me what a true technologist is capable of and that part of being am expert in the field is also giving back.
+I truly enjoyed working with and getting to know Dan.

+#### Randy Olinger

+* Distinguished Engineer, Optum / Unitedhealth Group
+* August 24, 2023
+* Randy worked with Dan on the same team

+I have worked closely with Dan for over ten years, both during the rescue of healthcare.gov and when he joined Optum.
+During that time I can honestly say I have known few people with his ability to evaluate technologies and tie creative ideas to business value.
+He has that unique ability to both sell people on a big idea and execute on the idea.
+Dan is as good a futurist as economist as technologist.

+I have also worked closely with him on the evangelism of AI and machine learning at Optum.
+Dan started the Optum AI racing league, which was a creative way to engage engineers in a fun way to do their first machine learning project.
+Dan created the idea, found funding, and hosted training sessions for over 250 people.
+I'm proud to know Dan, you would be too.

+#### Marcie Hill

+* Principal, Conversation DesignPrincipal, Conversation Design
+* September 25, 2023
+* Marcie worked with Dan but on different teams

+I should have been so lucky to have worked with Dan.
+His deep expertise in a range of AI capabilities made him the ideal colleague for providing education and inspiration to many curious audiences seeking the kind of cutting-edge information he has readily available to share and discuss with anyone.
+I only wish we could have worked on more projects together!I should have been so lucky to have worked with Dan.
+His deep expertise in a range of AI capabilities made him the ideal colleague for providing education and inspiration to many curious audiences seeking the kind of cutting-edge information he has readily available to share and discuss with anyone.
+I only wish we could have worked on more projects together!

 #### Daria Trakhtenberg